TheOdinProject/curriculum/ruby_on_rails/active_record_basics/basic_associations.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Understand what associations are.
+- What associations are.
-- Know how to specify associations.
+- How to specify associations.
-- Know the importance of setting up your data model and how to do it.
+- The importance of setting up your data model and how to do it.
-- Learn about one-to-many relationships
+- One-to-many relationships.
-- Learn about many-to-many relationships
+- Many-to-many relationships.

 ### What are associations?